Overview

 investment conditions require.
 Accounts are reviewed by VCM’s principals or chief investment

-officer or their designees, who will also monitor economic, investment and market conditions
+officer or their designees, who will also monitor economic, investment and market conditions that

 Clients receive confirmation notifications from the custodian for all transactions.
 Clients also